ljsinclair/featurebase-docs/docs/pql-guide/pql-read-rows.md

 ```

 #### Mandatory Arguments
 - `FIELD` : The field argument is the field you would like to return field values from.
-Note that Set, Mutex, and Time fields are the only supported fields for this arguement.
+Note that Set, Mutex, and Time fields are the only supported fields for this argument.

 #### Optional Arguments
 - `like` : The like argument is used to filter field values that returned for keyed fields.
 Only field values that match this filter will be returned. `_` represents any single character. `%` is used to match any number of characters - including 0.
 Every other character is matched exactly